Paradise Found: A Cavernous Exploration

 While most Vietnamese are now familiar with the popular Phong Nha Cave, Paradise Cave (called Thiên Đường in Vietnamese) only became open to visitors in late 2010 and has been tastefully – and sustainably – structured with tourist walkways that serve to conserve its awe-inspiring, calcified walls.
 While it is certainly gaining more attention from tourists, the ticketing structure and well-guarded wooden pathway and platforms that give visitors access to the cave, also manage to maintain a reverent, whispery atmosphere that is deserving of such a sacred site.
 Having been in this country for well over 4 years, it’s a rarity to find such a spectacular natural attraction that has not been exploited and partly ruined by the over-population of tourists (both foreigners and locals).
 I have to give credit to the Truong Thinh Group who built the roads and exceptional tourist facilities at the cave.

 Paradise Cave was discovered by Ho Khanh – a local who would often trek into the jungle in search of rare medicinal plants – in 2005.
 Ho Khanh also found what is now known as the world’s largest cave – Son Doong – in the national park.
 He actually stumbled upon the mouth of Son Doong back in 1991 but couldn’t find it again until a lucky rediscovery in 2009.
 Son Doong gained the title of world’s largest cave late 2010 (surpassing the Deer Cave in Malaysia) after a report was made public by the British Cave Research Association and an article published in National Geographic.
-It is not yet open to tourists.
+It is open to the public in a limited way with numbers strictly regulated.
 However, Paradise Cave is the second largest cave (so far among those found in the region) and is more impressive than the Phong Nha Cave, which seems to be teeming with tourist boats going up and down the accessible river route.

 While Paradise Cave was the highlight of the day trip, we visited many other notable attractions – my second favourite activity being a swim in a beautiful turquoise pool.
 The water was that gorgeous ultra-marine colour typical of an area scattered with limestone karsts and caves (the region has a number of them – Halong Bay and Krabi are a few that come to mind).
 It is magical to swim in this type of water and my photos unfortunately do not do the billabong we visited proper justice.